Skarlso/blogsource/content/blog/2023-02-25-rapid-controller-development-with-tilt.md

 Also, comments.
 And I can't stress this enough.
 Add comments!
 They help a lot for a new person reading the file and understanding what is being altered why and where.

+The Tiltfile as it looks like at the writing of this post can be found [here](https://github.com/open-component-model/ocm-controller/blob/95b0d839d86f643f0f10304da97bcd042e8c0dfc/Tiltfile).

 I hope this helped, and good luck!

 As always,